Welcome to the Appliances Online Blog

 The shirt and trousers are typically (but not always) fairly straightforward to take care of in comparison to the jacket, which is often made from several different materials that all react differently to cleaning with soap and water (which is why dry cleaning is recommended by manufacturers to stay on the safe side).

-Always read the labels (if you want to know why, I’ve a pair of shrunken dress trousers at home to show you), and take care to wash and iron these items properly, following our laundry tips.
+Always read the labels (if you want to know why, I’ve a pair of shrunken dress trousers at home to show you), and take care to wash and iron these items properly, following our laundry buying guide.
 Keep the jacket separate so you can give it some special attention.

 While your first instinct when it comes to cleaning a suit is often to drop it off at your local dry cleaner’s, it may be the equivalent of peeling an onion with a chainsaw – it gets the job done, but there may be collateral damage.